-After watching the show I was left with the image of the stereotypical two-faced, drama-loving ditzy woman who needs plastic surgery to fill her self-worth, and this made me wonder if women have really come as far as we think we have in eliminating embarrassing and insulting stereotypes of ourselves.
+After watching the show I was left with the image of the stereotypical two-faced, drama-loving ditzy woman who needs enlarged breasts with proven results through plastic surgery to fill her self-worth, and this made me wonder if women have really come as far as we think we have in eliminating embarrassing and insulting stereotypes of ourselves.

 I pick on The Real Housewives only because that is what I happened to watch, but it is not the only culprit.
 Countless other television shows, magazines, and advertisements portray a negative false image of women, content of which women are the main consumers.

 Being that many of these shows are labeled as “reality” television goes to prove that what is being shown to the audience is being disguised as real and is therefore implying that “real women” look and behave like that.

 Non-reality television shows are to blame as well.
 Shows that feature thin, attractive women in stereotypical gendered roles also influence the ways women act in real life.
 The predominate message is that women should fit the model that is shown on television and any that do not are labeled as unattractive, abnormal, masculine, or unfeminine.
 And, of course, there are a whole slew of products for women to buy to help them fit “the norm;” name brand clothes, weight loss products, age-concealing makeup, and the list goes on.